huggingface/diffusers/docs/source/en/training/lora.md

 ### Known limitations specific to the Kohya-styled LoRAs

-* SDXL LoRAs that have both the text encoders are currently leading to weird results.
-We're actively investigating the issue.
 * When images don't looks similar to other UIs such ComfyUI, it can be beacause of multiple reasons as explained [here](https://github.com/huggingface/diffusers/pull/4287/#issuecomment-1655110736).